Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Introduction

-The RCN conditions also lead to a direct estimate of the relative bound $\delta$ in~\eqref{eq:relative-bound} of the potential operator $\Vm$, and, depending on a proposed RCN, it can be any value in the interval $[0, 1)$.
-Here are few important properties of RCNs \begin{enumerate} \item RCN conditions do not take into account any dimensionality of $M$ and its geometric properties; their centers are defined on connected submanifolds of positive reach, and these submanifolds defining the domain of dependency cone vertices for~\eqref{eqn:wave-eq-1} can be of a very general nature; \item The centers of RCNs could be any compact connected submanifolds of $M$.
-RCN conditions impose control on the growth of $\Vm$ along the minimizing curves of~\eqref{eqn:metric} starting at these centers.
-Completeness of the metric~\eqref{eqn:metric} makes it possible to extend these minimizing curves to infinity; \item The form of these conditions implies that the singularity points of $\Vm$ cannot belong to RCNs of other points, so the singularity points of $\Vm$ must be centers of their own RCNs; in particular, singularity points may belong to connected submanifolds which are centers of corresponding RCNs; \item We define RCNs of infinity w.r.t.~the metric~\eqref{eqn:metric}; in Section~\ref{chap:examples} we show examples of RCNs for the static black holes - Schwarzschild, Reissner-Nordstr{\"o}m, and de Sitter spaces. \end{enumerate}
+The RCN conditions are easily interpretable, and they are weaker (at least in $\RRn$), as it has been noted in Example~\ref{ex:not_kato_class}, than the conditions formulated for the Kato and Stummel classes of the potential.
+These conditions also lead to a direct estimate of the relative bound $\delta$ in~\eqref{eq:relative-bound}, but with $C = 0$, and $\delta$ can be of any value in the interval $(0, 1)$.
+Two other important properties of RCNs are as follows: \begin{enumerate} \item The singularity points of $\Vm$ cannot belong to RCNs of other centers, so the singularity points of $\Vm$ must be centers of their own RCNs; in particular, singularity points may belong to connected submanifolds, which are centers of corresponding RCNs; \item We define RCNs of infinity w.r.t.~the metric~\eqref{eqn:metric}; in Section~\ref{chap:examples} we present examples of RCNs of infinity for the static black holes - Schwarzschild, Reissner-Nordstr{\"o}m, and de Sitter spaces. \end{enumerate}

-The local non-negativity property of the Schr{\"o}dinger operator lets us consider a mixed problem for the related wave equation~\eqref{eqn:wave-eq-1}, and we derive also an energy inequality for its solutions at a domain of dependence cone formed along the minimizing curves, thus we prove uniqueness and existence of solutions of a corresponding Cauchy-Dirichlet problem - see Sections~\ref{chap:uniqueness} and~\ref{chap:existence}.
+The local nonnegativity property of the Schr{\"o}dinger operator allows us to consider a mixed problem for the related wave equation~\eqref{eqn:wave-eq-1}, and we derive an energy inequality for its solutions at a domain of the dependency cone contained in a past light cone of the above metric $d\ell^{2}$ defined on the RCN; thus, we prove the uniqueness and existence of solutions of a corresponding Cauchy\text{--}Dirichlet problem (see Sections~\ref{chap:uniqueness} and~\ref{chap:existence}).

-Another interesting fact is that the relative bound value $\delta \in [0, 1)$ relates to the slope of the corresponding dependency cone defined on RCN; the smaller the value the steeper the slope is, and, vice versa, shallow cones correspond to $\delta$ close to one.
+Another interesting fact is that the relative bound value $\delta \in (0, 1)$ is related to the slope of the corresponding dependency cone; the smaller the value is the steeper the slope is, and, vice versa, shallow cones correspond to $\delta$ values close to one.

-For the RCNs of infinity we consider a mixed Cauchy-Dirichlet problem in special domain of dependence cylinders, and we establish uniqueness and existence of solutions in these cylinders.